FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

-This document describes the Multiple Loss Ratio search (MLRsearch) methodology, optimized for determining data plane throughput in software-based networking functions running on commodity x86/ARM CPUs (vs purpose-built ASIC / NPU / FPGA).
+This document describes the Multiple Loss Ratio search (MLRsearch) methodology, optimized for determining data plane throughput in software-based networking functions running on commodity systems with x86/ARM CPUs (vs purpose-built ASIC / NPU / FPGA).
 Such network functions can be deployed on dedicated physical appliance (e.g., a standalone hardware device) or as virtual appliance (e.g., Virtual Network Function running on shared servers in the compute cloud).

+## Preview

 {::comment}

+    [MK]: Suggest to change title to Purpose, as it does not provide brief overview of the document's structure and key content areas.

+{:/comment}

+The purpose of this document is to describe the Multiple Loss Ratio search (MLRsearch) methodology, optimized for determining data plane throughput in software-based networking devices and functions.

+{::comment}

-    [MB6]: Should be defined.
+    MB6: Should be defined.
     Not sure what is specific as any networking device is a software-based device.
 Even hardware, it is not more than frozen software ;)

-    [VP]: We can mention “noisiness” here, not sure how detailed
+    VP: We can mention "noisiness" here, not sure how detailed

-    [MK]: Good point.
+    MK: Good point.
 Added text clarifying the difference.
 See if this is good enough, or does this need any more explanation.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}